Main menu

 2. Check out any device and its claimed effects

 a) Beware of generalisations.
 Many devices are sold "as seen", some make medical claims which must always be treated with suspicion in the absence of proof.
 A claim that a device was "proven to be of benefit in 99 out of 100 cases of cancer" is inherently unproveable.
 It could mean almost anything.
-It could mean that 99 out of 100 cancer patients were cured when they used it -
+It could mean that 99 out of 100 cancer patients were cured when they used it - which is what the vendor probably wants you think!
+But it could also mean that 99 out of 100 cancer patients THOUGHT it may help them and felt happier for having it (but then subsequently died of cancer!).

 "It meets all the requirements of the appropriate regulatory agencies" (Which requirements and which agencies?
-They could be telling you that the plastic case the thing is in, was approved by the Environmental Protection Agency because the plastic doesn't contain any noxious chemical by-
+They could be telling you that the plastic case the thing is in, was approved by the Environmental Protection Agency because the plastic doesn't contain any noxious chemical by-products).

 "It has EMC approval" (Translation: it has been approved by an electrical standards agency not to cause radio interference, but does not in any way guarantee therapeutic effectiveness).